dougeby/IntuneDocs/intune/wi-fi-settings-android.md

 ---

-# Wi-Fi settings for Android devices in Microsoft Intune
+# Wi-Fi settings for Android and Android for Work devices in Microsoft Intune

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 ## Wi-Fi settings for basic and enterprise profiles

+The following Wi-Fi settings are available for both Android and Android for Work devices:

 - **Network name** - Enter a name for this Wi-Fi connection.
 This is the name that users will see when they browse the list of available connections on their device.
 - **SSID** - Short for service set identifier.
 This is the real name of the wireless network that devices will connect to.
 However, users only see the network name you created above when they choose the connection.